hatchddigital/pinmap/readme.md

 Niaal Holder <niaal@hatchd.com.au>

 ## Release History
-v2.2.7 New features include:
+v2.2.8 Added new option to center the map on a pin when clicked v2.2.7 New features include:
 - Adding $.promise to locateUser for nicer callbacks.
 - Added new showMarker() to allow you to show specific marker on the given map